Previous | Next

 “pilot” means any person who does not belong to, but has the conduct of, a ship;

 “port” includes place;

-“Port Master” means the Port Master appointed under the Port of Singapore Authority Act (Cap.
-236) and includes any Deputy Port Master appointed under that Act;
+“Port Master” means the Port Master appointed under the Maritime and Port Authority of Singapore Act 1996 and includes any Deputy Port Master;

 “port of return” means such port as is agreed upon by the master or seaman and his employer in the crew agreement or otherwise, or, in the absence of agreement —

 Singapore, in the case of a master or seaman who is resident in Singapore; or

 the port where the master or seaman was employed or joined the ship, in any other case;